// Portfolio — 2026

 Approach

-Joined early to support build delivery infrastructure from scratch — agile rituals across quarterly PI planning and two-week sprints including product, engineering, and compliance simultaneously.
+I joined early to build delivery infrastructure from scratch — agile rituals across quarterly PI planning and two-week sprints, spanning product, engineering, and compliance simultaneously.

 What changed